10 Tips for Missouri River Baetis Success

 Not so good.
 Thankfully we enjoy many facets of angling and not everybody want to be DFO.
 Truly.
 Honest.

-But if you are into that sort of thing then you can give yourself a leg up, an arm up, a cast up on the rest of the gang.
+But if you are into that sort of thing, the learning, the dry fly, the entirity of the sport, then you can give yourself a leg up, an arm up, a cast up on the rest of the gang.
 Learn the right thing to do and follow the bugs!

 - Prepare.
 Get the rod ready in the morning.
-Strung up and put some sort of BWO on.
+Strung up and some sort of BWO attached.
 An Adams will hold the line nicely.
-Change when you arrive if needed.
+Change when you arrive if need to.

 - Have a ton of Gink.
 Dry Fly Shake.
 Frog’s Fanny.
 Whatever you may need to get you through the BWO session.
 I hate running out of the right shit during the heat of the moment.
-I have several bottles of magic int he boat and vest.
+I have several bottles of Tiemco Super Power Fly Floatant in the boat and vest.

 - Make a game plan.
 Set your drift for the right water at the right time.
 If you are a wade feller, you know where you want to be at what specific time.

 - Practice the cast at home.
 In your yard.
 At the park.
 When the bugs start popping you need to have your “A” game.
-Not a good time to practice casting.
-A great time to execute the perfect reach cast and execute.
+Not a good time to practice, casting Practice is done at home!.
+A great time to execute the perfect reach cast and drift!